-OK, we’re not going to deny it, dog wrinkles are super cute, after all, some of the cutest dog breeds out there have them!
+OK, we won’t deny it: Dog wrinkles are super cute.
+After all, some of the cutest dog breeds out there have them!
 Dog breeds such as the:

-In this article, we wanted to take a moment and discuss exactly what fold dermatitis is and provide some insight on what it’s like to treat a dog that has been diagnosed with this condition.
+This is why, in this article, we wanted to take a moment and discuss precisely what fold dermatitis is and provide some insight into what it’s like to treat a dog that has been diagnosed with this condition.
 So, without further ado, let’s dive right in!

 What is Fold Dermatitis?

-Skin fold dermatitis aka pyoderma, is a skin irritation that happens in the skin folds such as facial folds (think: very cute pug!).
-Dogs with more wrinkles are of course more prone to getting skin fold dermatitis, but that doesn’t mean smoother-skinned dogs can’t get it as well because they can!
+Skin fold dermatitis, aka pyoderma, is a skin irritation in the skin folds, such as facial folds (adorable pug!).
+Dogs with more wrinkles are more prone to skin fold dermatitis, but that doesn’t mean smoother-skinned dogs can’t get it as well because they can!

 It is caused by…

 a change in normal skin bacteria or a yeast buildup.
-This can happen due to a change in weather or some impairment of the immune system (like if the dog has another sickness).
-If your dog’s skin folds are constantly moist with sweat or otherwise, that can cause a change too.
+This can happen due to a change in weather or some immune system impairment (like if the dog has another sickness).
+If your dog’s skin folds are constantly moist with sweat or otherwise, that can cause a change, too.

 Clinical Signs & Symptoms of Skin Fold Dermatitis in Dogs

-One of the first things that you’ll notice if your dog is beginning to develop skin fold dermatitis is that a bad rash will being to appear in your dog’s skin folds.
-Now this rash may have white centers that look like pus about to pop!
+One of the first things you’ll notice if your dog develops skin fold dermatitis is that a lousy rash will appear in your dog’s skin folds.
+This rash may have white centers that look like pus about to pop!
 In addition to these abrasions, your dog may have signs such as:

 - Crusty skin,